Greener-Mods/Battlerager-Kit/README.md

 # Battlerager-Kit

 BATTLERAGER: The Battlerager fills a particular niche in dwarf society and culture.
-He is a fearless warrior, able to create an insane rage within himself which increases his fighting ability and distorts his physical features.
-While enraged, a Battlerager's face becomes twisted and his teeth grind together.
-Spittle flies from his mouth and dribbles down his beard.
-His eyes enlarge, bulge, and become bloodshot.
-Size increases as his muscles swell and his body expands.
-His fighting ability becomes awesome, allowing him to fight longer and harder than any other dwarf.
-While in his rage, he is almost unstoppable.
-A dangerous enemy, he is a menace to friend and foe alike.
+He is a fearless warrior, able to create an insane rage within himself that increases his fighting ability while distorting his physical features.
+When enraged, a Battlerager's face twists into a terrifying grimace; his teeth grind together, spittle flies from his mouth, and his eyes bulge and redden with fury.
+His muscles swell and his body expands, granting him the strength to fight longer and harder than any other dwarf.
+In this state, he is nearly unstoppable—but also a danger to friend and foe alike.

 Advantages:
-- May use the Rage ability once per day, plus one additional use every 4 levels.
+- May use the Rage ability once per day, plus one additional use every 4 levels thereafter.

-RAGE: For 1 turn, the Battlerager gains a +1 bonus to hit, +3 bonus to damage, +1 Hit Points per level, +1 bonus to Armor Class, +1 bonus to Movement Rate and becomes immune to blindness, charm, confusion, fear, feeblemind, hold, sleep, stun and related effects.
-During this time, the Battlerager may only attack and is unaware of his current Hit Points.
-After the rage subsides he becomes fatigued and suffers a -2 penalty to Strength for 1 turn.
+RAGE: For 1 turn, the Battlerager gains a +1 bonus to hit, +3 bonus to damage, +1 temporary Hit Point per level, +1 bonus to Armor Class, +1 bonus to Movement Rate, and becomes immune to blindness, charm, confusion, fear, feeblemind, hold, sleep, stun and related effects.
+During this time, the Battlerager may only move and attack, is unaware of <PRO_HISHER> current Hit Points, and has a 2% chance each round of going berserk, attacking friend and foe alike.
+After the rage subsides <PRO_HESHE> becomes fatigued and suffers a -2 penalty to Strength for 1 turn.

 Disadvantages:
 - Race restricted to dwarf.